You Gotta Know These American Third Parties

 - Former Vice President Henry Wallace’s Progressive Party (established 1948) formed out of Wallace’s disagreements with his replacement as FDR’s vice president, incumbent Harry S. Truman, who had fired Wallace from his position as Secretary of Commerce.
 In addition to promoting leftist reforms, Wallace also wanted cooperation with the Soviet Union, though his association with the Soviets and Communism hurt his popularity.
 In spite of this, he still won 2.4% of the vote with well over a million votes in a contentious election that Truman barely won over Thomas Dewey.

-- The Communist Party of the United States of America (established 1919) or CPUSA is notable mainly for attempts to outlaw it, such as the 1940 Smith Act which criminalized organizations advocating the violent overthrow of the government, the Communist Control Act of 1954, and the inquiries of the House Un-American Activities Committee and Senators Richard Nixon and Joseph McCarthy.
-Though the 1951 Supreme Court case of Dennis v.
-U.S. ruled that there is no First Amendment right to advocate the overthrow of the government, general concerns about freedom of speech and overreach in investigations of Communists put an end to prosecutions of individuals solely for belonging to the Communist Party by the early 1960s.
+- The Communist Party of the United States of America (established 1919) is notable mainly for attempts to outlaw it, such as the 1940 Smith Act which criminalized organizations advocating the violent overthrow of the government, the Communist Control Act of 1954, and the inquiries of the House Un-American Activities Committee and Senators Richard Nixon and Joseph McCarthy.
+Though the 1951 Supreme Court case Dennis v.
+U.S. ruled that there is no First-Amendment right to advocate the overthrow of the government, general concerns about freedom of speech and overreach in investigations of Communists put an end to prosecutions of individuals solely for belonging to the Communist Party by the early 1960s.
 The CPUSA ran Gus Hall for President four times, but was never a significant force at the ballot box.
 In 1995, a cache of Soviet documents known as VENONA was published, revealing that the CPUSA was controlled by Moscow.
 Like the Socialist Party, the CPUSA has splintered into several similarly named successor organizations.

 - The Green Party (established 1991) never attracted as large of a share of the vote as the other third parties, but the ticket of Ralph Nader and Winona LaDuke pulled 2.7% of the popular vote in the infamous 2000 presidential election, possibly influencing Republican George W. Bush’s extremely narrow victory over Democrat Al Gore, the winner of the popular vote.
 The Green Party continues to nominate candidates for presidential elections, and cites ecological sustainability, social justice, and fair democracy among its goals.